 2. Make routine contact to monitor your friend or family member’s well-being.
 Phone, in-person, or even e-mail and skype can help you stay in touch with the person’s condition.

 - Is your friend or family member isolated from outside contact or from other residents?
 Isolation adds to the risk of neglect or abuse.

 - Is the resident routinely asked about conditions at the facility?
 It’s well known that seniors are reluctant to report abuse out of embarrassment or fear.
 Or trying to not be a bother.

 3. Report any suspicions to South Carolina’s Adult Protect Services.
 Reporting suspicions of elder abuse is not an accusation.
 It’s a request for authorities to investigate the facility, and those actions could be preventing elder abuse.
 It is the first step to rule out or establish conditions for abuse or neglect.
 If Adult Protective Services have not found any violations, and you still suspect elder abuse, neglect or exploitation, consult a legal professional in nursing home abuse.

 Call Today for a Free Nursing Home Abuse Consultation

 You have the right to recover compensation for ongoing nursing home neglect or elder abuse provided that you can prove that the nursing home breached its duty of care.
 Do not hesitate to request an investigation from South Carolina’s Adult Protective Services board.
 If possible, stay involved with staff and nursing home management, especially after a one-time wandering incident.
-You’ll get better insight into the facility.
+You’ll get a better insight into the facility.
 Plus, the more involved you are, the less the risk to your loved one.
-If you feel your loved one is not safe, or suffered serious injury from elder abuse or neglect, reach out to our attorneys to learn options for recovering losses for your loved one.
+If you feel your loved one is not safe or suffered serious injury from elder abuse or neglect, reach out to our attorneys to learn options for recovering losses for your loved one.
 We’ll help you evaluate your case.